markterweele/windows-itpro-docs/windows/configuration/assigned-access/configure-multi-app-kiosk.md

 # Configure a restricted user experience (multi-app kiosk) with Assigned Access

-An Assigned Access restriced user experience runs one or more apps from the desktop.
+An Assigned Access restricted user experience runs one or more apps from the desktop.
 People using the kiosk have a customized Start menu that shows only the tiles for the apps that are allowed.
 With this approach, you can configure a locked-down experience for different account types.
-A multi-app kiosk is appropriate for devices that are shared by multiple people.
+A multi-app kiosk is appropriate for shared devices.

 To configure a restricted user experience with Assigned Access, you must create an XML configuration file with the settings for the desired experience.
 The XML file is applied to the device via the [Assigned Access CSP](/windows/client-management/mdm/assignedaccess-csp#shelllauncher), using one of the following options: